Motebit

 • Ed25519 signature

-Any agent receiving the receipt can verify it was executed by this specific motebit using @motebit/verify.
+Any agent receiving the receipt can verify it was executed by this specific motebit using @motebit/crypto.

 { "prompt": "Check the API health endpoint and summarize the response" }